 The student will develop new computational imaging concepts and techniques for imaging with high resolution and in 3D from arbitrary surfaces.
 This will involve developing a deep understanding of optics and imaging science together with skills in modelling, experimentation and algorithms.
-Modelling and algorithm development will involve the optical-design programme Zemax® and a high-level programming language (eg MatLab, Python or Mathematica).
-Prototype optical systems designed by the student will be developed and assessed experimentally in the ICG labs in Glasgow.
-It is envisaged that the technologies developed will be transferred to our industry partner.
+Modelling and algorithm development will involve the optical-design programme Zemax® and a high-level programming language (eg ZemaxMatLab, Python,Mathematica)

 The student will work under the supervision of Prof Andy Harvey, within the Imaging Concepts Group of ~15 researchers.
-The ICG has been at the forefront of computational imaging for >20 years, researching new computational imaging techniques and their application to long-range macroscopic imaging, biomedical imaging and microscopy.The ideal candidate will have a 1st or 2i degree in a physical science, engineering or related subject and an enthusiasm for combining experimental research, mathematics and imaging science.
+The ICG has been at the forefront of computational imaging for >20 years, researching new computational imaging techniques and their application to long-range macroscopic imaging, biomedical imaging and microscopy.The ideal candidate will have a 1st or 2i degree in a physical science, engineering or related subject and an enthusiasm for combining experimental research, mathematics and imaging science

 To find out more about the QuantIC Industrial Studentship Scheme and hear from existing students, click here: https://quantic.ac.uk/preview/work-with-us-study-with-us/

 Applicants should email a CV with covering letter to Prof Andy Harvey at the address below as soon as possible.
 Your covering letter should explain your motivation and suitability for the position.
 Prospective applicants are also very welcome to email or telephone Prof Harvey to discuss further details of the position in advance of an application.
 Additional information about this post can be found here.
 The position will remain open until a suitable candidate is appointed.